April 23, 2024

 Patients with a family history of colorectal cancer or certain genetic syndromes may have an increased risk of developing the disease.
 In such cases, regular medical check-ups and genetic counseling can provide valuable insights into personalized risk assessment and management strategies.
 Healthcare providers can offer tailored recommendations and screening protocols based on genetic profiles and family histories.

-Ash Wellness offers a customized at-home health testing platform for hospitals, public health departments, accountable care organizations, and consumer or state health plans to improve patient outcomes and quality metrics.
+Ash Wellness offers a customized at-home health program platform for hospitals, public health departments, accountable care organizations, and consumer or state health plans to improve patient outcomes and quality metrics.
 Our extensive network of CLIA/CAP certified labs, provider of record API, white-labeled kitting capabilities, and digital tools enable clients to quickly launch new programs, often within a few weeks.
 Read more about FIT screening from Ash Wellness.

 Colorectal cancer is a largely preventable disease, and patients can take proactive steps to reduce their risk and promote early detection.
 By adopting a healthy lifestyle, maintaining a healthy weight, participating in regular screening, and making informed choices, patients can significantly lower their chances of developing colorectal cancer.